formancehq/numary-sdk-php/docs/Api/TransactionsApi.md

 );
 $ledger = ledger001; // string | Name of the ledger.
 $reference = ref:001; // string | Filter transactions by reference field.
-$account = users:001; // string | Filter transactions with postings involving given account, either as source or destination.
+$account = users:001; // string | Filter transactions with postings involving given account, either as source or destination (regular expression placed between ^ and $).
-$source = users:001; // string | Filter transactions with postings involving given account at source.
+$source = users:001; // string | Filter transactions with postings involving given account at source (regular expression placed between ^ and $).
-$destination = users:001; // string | Filter transactions with postings involving given account at destination.
+$destination = users:001; // string | Filter transactions with postings involving given account at destination (regular expression placed between ^ and $).
 $metadata = metadata[key]=value1&metadata[a.nested.key]=value2; // object | Filter transactions by metadata key value pairs.
 Nested objects can be used as seen in the example below.

 try {